Financial Counseling and Planning

 - Risk analyst

 Transfer to Financial Counseling and Planning

 Purdue admits to individual majors.
 In addition to meeting overall Purdue transfer criteria, such as minimum high school course requirements, applicants must also meet major-specific requirements.
 The major-specific criteria for this program are listed below.
 Students who meet or exceed these are the most competitive candidates for admission.
 Before applying, review the closed programs page to confirm your desired major is open to transfer students for your desired entry term.

 Minimum GPA: 2.0

-Also: Completion of one semester of personal finance with a grade of C or higher (CSR 34200 equivalent preferred).
+Also: Completion of one semester of personal finance course with a grade of C or better.

 Contact InformationHHS Undergraduate Student Services